Hereford, South Dakota

 Hereford is an unincorporated community in Meade County, in the U.S. state of South Dakota.

+There is a small rural public school located at 15998 Cross S Road, called Hereford Elementary.
+It offers education from Kindergarten to 8th grades.

 History

 A post office called Hereford was established in 1894, and remained in operation until 1985.
 The community was so named for the Hereford cattle which grazed on the prairie.